 Abbeydale Miniature Railway aim to have at least one steam loco operating as well as 'diesels'.
 Light refreshments, ice cream, souvenirs etc. are usually on sale.

-Ecclesall Woods is an area of woodland in south-west Sheffield between Abbeydale Road South and Ecclesall.
-It covers approximately 350 acres (1.4 km2) of mature semi-natural deciduous woodland, and is home to a Woodland Discovery Centre along with a small cafe.
+Ecclesall Woods is an ancient woodland in south-west Sheffield, between Abbeydale Road South and Ecclesall.
+The largest ancient woodland in South Yorkshire, it covers approximately 350 acres of mature semi-natural deciduous woodland, and is home to The J.G Graves Woodland Discovery Centre along with a small café.

 Endcliffe Park is a large park and popular family visitor destination in Sheffield.
 Comprising parkland as well as woodland, is the first in a series of parks and green spaces, known collectively as Porter Valley Parks, which you can follow all the way out to Peak District.